KozmikNano/KozmikNano/README.md

 I am a programmer that likes to play minecraft!

 ## 🚀 About Me
-I am a programmer a minecraft player.
+I am a programmer and minecraft player.
 I am most active during the `11:00 to 15:00 EST` on weekends.
-I am located Georgia USA and I am always open for new things.
+I am located Georgia, USA and I am always open for new things.
 Feel free to hit me up on discord!

 ## Other Common Github Profile Sections